The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable

 Analysis of results and challenges: The Alaska Department of Labor and Workforce Development (2018) estimated that the senior population (65+) in Alaska could increase from 23% (low forecast scenario) to up to 58% by 2045 (high forecast scenario).
 This increase mirrors the national trend in senior population that according is expected to double by 2060 (U.S. Census Bureau).

 |B: Result - Improve the Corporation's strength and ability to increase housing programs and service:|

 Analysis of results and challenges: Since FY2008, the State Legislature has appropriated a total of $611.10 million for residential energy efficiency through the Weatherization Assistance and Home Energy Rebate Programs.
 The program targets energy efficiency improvements through retrofitting and new construction of homes.
 Homes retrofitted under these programs save on an estimated average 30% on energy costs per unit.
-The Annual Energy Reduction in the Target Table #1 above reflects energy savings annually in MMBTUs.
-Collectively, the 45,638 units retrofitted, since 2008, save an estimated annual 3,885,601 MMBTUs.
-The decline in annual energy reduction and number of units retrofitted is contingent on funding.
-Legislated appropriation levels for the Weatherization Assistance and Home Energy Rebate programs have declined in recent years, which has resulted in a decrease in energy reduction.
+Collectively, the 46,058 units – or 18.41% of eligible housing units – have been retrofitted since 2008, saving an estimated annual 3,991,137 MMBTUs (one million British Thermal Units).

 Target #2: Maintain the AHFC general obligation credit rating.